iAgent Protocol ($AGNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iAgent Protocol Historical Price

-According to the latest data gathered on iAgent Protocol live price page, the current price of iAgent Protocol is 0.00666727USD.
-The circulating supply of iAgent Protocol($AGNT) is 67.92M $AGNT , giving it a market capitalization of $453.58K.
+According to the latest data gathered on iAgent Protocol live price page, the current price of iAgent Protocol is 0.00623176USD.
+The circulating supply of iAgent Protocol($AGNT) is 67.92M $AGNT , giving it a market capitalization of $422.66K.

 In the past month, iAgent Protocol has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that $AGNT could witness further price changes in the near future.